-Statistics reveal that a staggering 1 in 4 individuals grapple with severe depression.
 Some have encouraged me to share my journey through the ups and downs, akin to a rollercoaster.
-Initially hesitant, I now recognize the value in opening up about my experiences and encouraging others to do the same.
+Initially hesitant, I now recognize the value of sharing my experiences and encouraging others to do the same.
 Depression takes on diverse forms, respecting the varying degrees of intensity that people encounter.
 Reflecting, I acknowledge the multitude of pathways that depression can take.
 Understanding the severity spectrum is essential.

-In bygone eras, the mere presence of any mental disorder often triggered feelings of shame and repulsion within families.
+In bygone eras, any mental disorder often triggered shame and repulsion within families.
 Regrettably, this often led to individuals being ostracized or confined to facilities.

 struggles with depression,

 I’ve encountered a few people who have dealt with this horrible illness.
-Some would say they can speak openly about it and feel that they have officially admitted that they are dealing with this, they feel so much better.
+Some would say they can speak openly about it and feel that they have officially admitted that they are dealing with this; they feel so much better.
 Others close themselves in from the world and hide the truth.

 I, for one, did that for quite some time, and if it ever did come up in a conversation about my mood, people would say, “Well, come on!
 Just be happy“.
 Unfortunately, it’s not as easy as that.
 I was diagnosed with depression back in 2012.
-It was a year of moving cities, a new job, a new life.
-Many people didn’t understand how I was acting towards them – being quiet, and excluding myself from conversations.
-I just wanted to be alone and do my own thing.

 My confidence dropped, and my social skills were non-existent, much like my appetite.
-I never spoke to anybody about it as I knew it would just be a case of people not understanding.
+I never spoke to anybody about it as I knew it would be a case of people not understanding.

 Outsiders would see I had friends, great family support, and a nice place to live.
 Why would I have a reason to be unhappy?
 When I decided it was time to open up about my depression, I got some hurtful comments.

-“Have you taken your medication?”Inquiring about the use of prescribed medication.
+“Have you taken your medication?”

 Suddenly, it wasn’t just me against the world; I had a sweet, cuddly kitten who relied on me.
 I wouldn’t trade that experience for anything.
 She became a shining star in my life, reminding me of the underestimated power of pets.
 It’s not always about relying on medication and therapy.
 Surrounding yourself with things that bring joy can be a potent strategy.
 It’s a journey of progress, not an instant cure.